Cryptocarya oblata: Description

 Cryptocarya oblata is a tree that typically grows to a height of up to 35 m, its stems usually buttressed.
 Its leaves are lance-shaped to elliptic, 75–140 mm long and 29–57 mm wide on a petiole 7–14 mm long.
 The flowers are arranged in panicles shorter than the leaves.
 They are creamy-green and perfumed, the perianth tube 0.3–0.7 mm long and 1.4–2.2 mm wide, the tepals 1.5–2 mm long and 0.9–1.4 mm wide.
 The outer anthers are 0.6–0.9 mm long and 0.6–0.8 mm wide, the inner anthers 0.7–0.9 mm long and 0.5–0.6 mm wide.
 Flowering occurs from November to February, and the fruit is a laterally compressed to red to orange drupe, 32–47 mm long and 25–38 mm wide with white or cream-coloured cotyledons.

 Taxonomy

 Cryptocarya oblata was first formally described in 1894 by Frederick Manson Bailey in the Botany Bulletin of the Department of Agriculture Queensland, from specimens collected at the Daintree River.

 Distribution and habitat

-This species of Cryptocarya grows rainforest from sea level to an altitude of up to 1150 m, between Cooktown and Koombooloomba in central eastern Queensland.
+This species of Cryptocarya grows rainforest from sea level to 1150 m elevation, between Cooktown and Koombooloomba in central eastern Queensland.